Most adults have 32 teeth, including 4 wisdom teeth that usually emerge between the ages of 17 and 21.

 In addition, wisdom teeth can be entrapped completely within the soft tissue and/or the jawbone or only partially break through, or erupt, through the gum.

 Teeth that remain partially or completely entrapped within the soft tissue or the jawbone are called impacted.
-Wisdom teeth that only partially erupt allows an opening for bacteria to enter around the tooth and cause an infection, which results in pain, swelling, jaw stiffness and general illness.
+Wisdom teeth that only partially erupt allow an opening for bacteria to enter around the tooth and cause an infection, which results in pain, swelling, jaw stiffness and general illness.
 Partially erupted teeth are also more prone to tooth decay and gum disease because their hard-to-reach location and awkward positioning makes brushing and flossing difficult.

 How do I know if I have wisdom teeth?